system-transparency/stfe/doc/design.md

 # System Transparency Logging: Design v0
 We propose System Transparency logging.
-It is similar to Certificate Transparency, expect that cryptographically signed checksums are logged as opposed to X.509 certificates.
+It is similar to Certificate Transparency, except that cryptographically signed checksums are logged as opposed to X.509 certificates.
 Publicly logging signed checksums allow anyone to discover which keys produced what signatures.
 As such, malicious and unintended key-usage can be _detected_.
 We present our design and conclude by